ALRW/personal-blog/markdown/articles/2019-11-28-how-to-focus-on-the-things-that-matter.md

 of the morning building.
 Sound familiar?
 That’s right, it’s the same issue created by over-active emails: context switching.

-To reduce this cause of context switching my new boss created a gatekeeper.
-To see him you had to go through her and she had strict instructions to only ever allow meetings into his diary with at least a days notice.
+To reduce this cause of context switching my new boss created a gatekeeper: his diary.
+To see him you had to go through it and nothing was accepted without at least a days notice.

 In his experience creating this space would often get people to think through their issues and solve them without the meeting in the first place.
 Anecdotally,